PingOne Advanced Services

 PingDelegator

-If the AWS PrivateLink network model is used, an int prefix is added to all private endpoint URLs to ensure they’re recognized.
+If the AWS PrivateLink network model is used, an int prefix is added to all private endpoint URLs to ensure that they’re recognized.